13 Card Rummy

 Sets

-A set is a group of 3 or 4 cards of the same rank but different suits.
+A set is a group of 3 or more cards of the same rank but different suits.
 A Joker card can also be used to complete a set.
+You can create a set of up to 4 cards if you don’t use a Joker and up to 7 cards if you are using jokers.
 The following are examples of valid sets:

 or